 If you’re looking for something a bit more capable, then the Singer 9960 is a good place to start.

-Right away, you’ll get a whopping 600 different built-in-stitches, with 13 full-automatic 1-step button holes.
+Right away, you’ll get a whopping 600 different built-in stitches, with 13 full-automatic 1-step buttonholes.

 The digital information advisor is a little daunting at first but offers lots of guidance and help for those just getting started.

 There’s tons of manual control and a large work surface that is extendable for when you need to get more work done.
-This is an advantage it actually has over our top pick for ‘full featured’ sewing machine.
+This is an advantage it actually has over our top pick for a ‘full featured’ sewing machine.

 Electronic autopilot makes life easier for you, while stitch editing takes the huge range of stitch choices even further by letting you alter and edit your own precisely as you want them.

-Everything else is here as you’d expect including an LED display, easy Bobbin drop-in and safety features.
+Everything else is here as you’d expect including an LED display, easy Bobbin drop-in, and safety features.

-Another lower-priced machine that is actually the cheapest of the bunch at the time of writing.
+The Brother CS5055PRW is another lower-priced machine that is actually the cheapest of the bunch at the time of writing.

-Of course you will experience some trade-offs here as a result however.
+Of course, you will experience some trade-offs here as a result, however.